CyberGrandChallenge/Event-FAQ/event_faq.md

 The Cyber Grand Challenge will communicate with teams via this FAQ during the challenge events.
 The content will be copied into the master CGC FAQ post-event.

 # CFE
+Q4: Does DARPA/CGC intend to power cycle the HPC array after the air gap is certified?

+A4: No. See also CGC FAQ A168.

 Q3: What is the commit hash of the CFE Event Plan?

 A3: 199a5baeba2ebead9662438a5322f3ba08045998fd2e7bd96b60ab07964ca7dab43d0786897f73892af1bf3af470b0d2